HELP!

 Another real plus.
 If you are like me and work on the boat during the weekends, this can save you an entire work session.
 Latex paint can be applied to just applied, still wet, epoxy without waiting for the epoxy to even begin to cure.
 This work, at least, with the non-blushing marine epoxy I use.
 I cannot say for certain if it works with other, more common, name brand epoxies which do suffer from amine blush.
 It is nice to fill an dent or gouge with epoxy and then immediately carefully brush or dab on the matching hull/deck latex paint instead of waiting a week to repaint the repair.

-For the finest above the waterline hull coating (white only) I would recommend our LPU 100 - a two-part linear polyester urethane (compare to Awlgrip) over a primed surface.
+For the finest above the waterline hull coating (white only) I would recommend our LPU MARINE - a two-part linear polyester urethane (compare to Awlgrip) over a primed surface.
 For more information about epoxies and urethanes see our Chemistry of Epoxies/Urethanes page.
-For more info about LPU 100 - CLICK HERE.We now also sell LPU 100 in clear.
-One idea is to paint the hull in whatever color enamel or latex and then topcoat with the clear and durable LPU 100 clear.
-The LPU 100 will go on fine, but I have no data or feedback as to how long such a system would last.
+For more info about LPU MARINE - CLICK HERE for LPU coatigs in the marine marketplace.
+(ONLY AVAIL IN WHITE).

 Penetrating Epoxies

 This has become such a critical topic that a dedicated web page has been assigned to Penetrating Epoxies.
-Click here to link to: www.epoxyproducts.com/penetrating4u.html
+Click here to link to: PENETRATING EPOXY -- ww.epoxyproducts.com/penetrating4u.html

 Epoxy vs. Fiberglass (polyester) Resin